CDJellen/otbench/otb/data/usna_cn2_lg/README.md

-## United States Naval Academy Scintillometer field campaign (`usna_cn2_sm`)
+## United States Naval Academy Scintillometer field campaign (`usna_cn2_lg`)

 ### Summary

-Scintillometer, meterological, and oceanographic data from the United States Naval Academy between June 2021 and August 2021, inclusive.
-The dataset includes Cn2 as measured by a ScinTec BLS450 Scintillometer, humidity and solar radiation from a co-located Davis Vantage Pro2 weather station, and air and water characteristics from a co-located NOAA Coastal Observation Station (8575512).
+Scintillometer, meterological, and oceanographic data from the United States Naval Academy between 2020 and July 2022.
+The dataset includes Cn2 as measured by a ScinTec BLS450 Scintillometer, meterological data from a co-located Davis Vantage Pro2 weather station, and oceanographic data from a nearby National Data Buoy Center buoy (TPLM2).

 ### Versions